A series of commonly asked questions.

 Using a well designed aesthetic denture will make a person look younger.
 Dentures support the lips and eliminate some of the wrinkles around the mouth and give the patient a more youthful appearance.
 So dentures will definitely make a difference for good.
 It is also important to note that the cost of dentures is directly related to the aesthetics of the final results.
 It is advisable to invest in a good set of dentures because it can affect the general standard of living and well being for patients.
 Rocking dentures or loose-fitting denture can be very frustrating and greatly reduce the enjoyment of eating good food.

 How long should I wear my dentures?

 How long the dentures are worn depends on the patient.
-Most patients will wear the dentures throughout the day; they will only take them out at night when they are asleep.
+Most patients will wear dentures throughout the day; they will only take them out at night when they are asleep.
 We recommend patients remove the dentures at night so the gums get a chance to breathe and they stay healthy that way.
-Otherwise the patients can develop sore gums.
+Otherwise, patients can develop sore gums.
 So dentures should be worn throughout the day when the patient is active, and removed at night and placed in the washing disinfectant solution.

 Will dentures change how I speak?

 Dentures will allow you to speak better.
 That is because the lips are supported which will make the pronunciation improve and the speech will be clearer.
 So dentures will not change your speech but will allow you to speak better.